learn-academy-2023-charlie/week-1-assessment-haliespaige/interview-questions.md

 Your answer:

 - Pair Programming: When two people work together simutaenously on writing code
-- Driver: The person who is writing the actualy code and explaining their thought process as they go
+- Driver: The person who is writing the actual code and explaining their thought process as they go
 - Navigator: Gives direction to the Driver and helps review the code to catch any mistakes and/or offer input

 Researched answer:

 - Pair Programming: When two programmers work together at once
 - Driver: The person that writes the code and focuses on the tactical functions
-- Navigator: Reviews each line of code as it is typed in and provides strategic direction to the Driver
+- Navigator: Reviews each line of code as it is typed and provides strategic direction to the Driver
 - Roles should be switched frequently

 ## Looking Ahead: Terms for Next Week